-Instructor Adnan Kefal ( adnankefal@sabanciuniv.edu )
+Instructor Adnan Kefal (adnankefal@sabanciuniv.edu)

-Course Sabanci University - 2021-22 Fall Semester
+Course Attributes Sabanci University - 2021-22 Fall Semester

-Attributes Doctorate/Masters Level
+Doctorate/Masters Level

 3 SU Credit / 10 ECTS / 42 Teaching Hours

-Course Mon 13:40 - 15:30 FASS 1096
+Course Schedule Mon 09:40 - 12:30 FASS 1102

-Schedule Tue 09:40 - 10:30 FENS G035

-Online lectures: https://sabanciuniv.zoom.us/j/3923709046

-Course Relevance
+Course Content

 Fundamentals of solid mechanics will be explained throughout this course.
 At the first stage, overview of basic structural mechanics will be shown.
-Then, vector calculus for engineering and vector & tensor properties and rules will be explained to establish a mathematical background for the students to earn advanced level mechanics problem solution capabilities.
-Later, small and/or large deformation theory in its general form will be explained and necessary equations for solid mechanics modeling like; conservation of energy, conservation of momentum will be discussed in detail.
+Then, vector calculus for engineering and vector & tensor properties and rules will be established to gain a mathematical background.
+Later, small and/or large deformation theory in its general form will be provided and necessary equations for solid mechanics modeling like; conservation of energy, conservation of momentum will be discussed in detail.
 Afterwards, linear elastic material models and relations for isotropic, transversely isotropic, orthotropic, and anisotropic materials will be shown within the course.
 After that, variational principles and virtual work and energy principles will be explained and analytical solutions to simple boundary and initial value problems will be demonstrated.
-In addition, numerical solutions of continuum problems with finite element methods will be illustrated and examples of 1D-2D finite element analysis will be performed.
-Lastly, introductory level of plate theories, which covers the basic relationships for kinematic relations of deforming thin/thick 2D structures and composite-ply mechanics, will be explained within the course.
+In addition, numerical solutions of continuum problems with finite element methods will be illustrated by examples of 2D finite element analysis.
+Lastly, introductory level of plate theories will be explained within the course.